Are you a domestic Australian student:

 Funding and Scholarships (only for domestic students)

 New Colombo Plan Mobility Scholarships* of $3000 may be available to eligible students: See RUILI Fees and Grants.
-You will be automatically assessed for eligibility at the time of application.
+You will be automatically assessed for eligibility at the time of application – no separate application is necessary.
 Financial assistance is available through OS Help*.
 Check the eligibility and conditions and apply if it suits your needs.
 (For more details refer to the Commonwealth Government's guidelines).
+Part of this scholarship will be used to pay the program fee mentioned above.